Clozure/ccldoc/README.md

 # CCLDoc documentation system

-CCLDoc is a system for creating lisp documentation.
-It uses s-expressions to represent document structure, markup, cross references, and contents.
+CCLDoc is a system for creating Lisp documentation.
+It uses S-expressions to represent document structure, markup, cross references, and contents.
 It has a small number of basic operators, supports macros for syntax extensions, and supports a simple syntax for embedding expressions in strings for added convenience.

 The documentation for Clozure CL is written in CCLDoc.